 The average adult Shibas will require around one hour of walking per day.

-Again, this is a general recommendation, and it will likely differ at different phases of your dog’s life.
+Again, this is a general recommendation.
+How much exercise your dog needs will change at different phases of your dog’s life.

 For instance, Shiba puppies need careful exercise while growing.

-A good rule is around five minutes of exercise per month of your Shibas age until they are fully grown.
+A good rule is around five minutes of exercise per month for your Shibas age until they are fully grown.

 Once fully grown, you can exercise them much longer.